Legrandin/pycryptodome/Doc/pycrypt.rst

 random data into the file using the \module{pickle} module.

-The \class{KeyboardRandomPool} class is a subclass of
-\class{PersistentRandomPool} that provides a method to obtain random data from the keyboard:
+The ``KeyboardRandomPool} class is a subclass of ``PersistentRandomPool} that provides a method to obtain random data from the keyboard:

 \begin{methoddesc}{randomize}{}